davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.thebar/index.md

 #### Credits

-Written by David Chiu.
-2022.
+Written by David Chiu and Jason Sawin.
+2015.